-NOTE 4 - CREDIT FACILITY
+NOTE 4 - CREDIT FACILITY AND NOTE PAYABLE

-On October 29, 2009, the School entered into a credit facility with BridgeRock Capital Corporation ("BridgeRock"), a related party (Note 6), in the amount of \$500,000.
-The credit facility is collateralized by the corporate assets of the School.
-The effective date of the credit facility is November 1, 2009 with an original maturity of October 31, 2012.
-As of June 30, 2012, the maturity date was extended to June 30, 2016.
-The outstanding principal balance and accrued interest (9.75% per annum) are due at maturity.
+The School has a credit facility with BridgeRock Capital Corporation ("BridgeRock"), a related party (Note 6), in the amount of \$500,000.
+The credit facility bears interest at a rate of 5%, matures on June 30, 2019, and is collateralized by the corporate assets of the School.
 Under the terms of the credit facility, the School may make draws in increments of \$25,000 up to the facility amount.
-There was no outstanding balance for the credit facility at June 30, 2014 and no interest expense was incurred for the year then ended.
+There outstanding principal balance for the credit facility at June 30, 2016 and no interest expense was incurred for the year then ended.
+All principal and interest is due and payable on the maturity date.